Mathématique: Chapter 1

 “Nicholas Rush,” he replied, taking it.

-Her handshake was more vigorous than seemed standard, but maybe that was just a perceptive problem on his part.
-She swapped her hand out for the open bottle of Gatorade.
+Her handshake was more vigorous than seemed standard, but he was having an off day.
+She swapped her hand for the open bottle of Gatorade.

 Was everyone a colonel these days?

-There was another light rap on the frame of the open door.
+There was a light rap on the frame of the open door.

 Rush brought a hand to his face.

-“Can you guys go do something else while I take a look at him?”
-The woman’s voice was low, almost brusque, and, though she’d framed her words as a question, they were clearly more of a command.
+“Can you guys go do something else while I talk with him?”
+The woman’s voice was low, almost brusque, and, though she’d framed her words as a question, they were clearly a command.

-“Sure thing,” Mitchell said, and they filed out, or, at least, it sounded like they did.
+“Sure thing,” Mitchell said, and they filed into adjacent rooms or, at least, it sounded like they did.

 His hand was still over his face.

 “Hi.”
-Lam assumed Vala’s previous position on the couch.
+Lam sat on Young’s box.
 “I’m Carolyn Lam.
 How are you feeling?”

 “Fine.”
 Rush lifted his hand.
-The woman was wearing a striped tank top and shorts that were eminently appropriate for the middle of July but made her look about two decades younger than he hoped she was.
+The woman wore a striped tank top and shorts that made her look about two decades younger than he hoped she was.

-“I’m going to need more to go on than that.”
+“I’m gonna need more to go on than that.”

 He sighed.
-“I was talking to Daniel.
-I became somewhat lightheaded.
-I woke up here.”
+“I was talking to Daniel, I woke up here.”

 “Has anything like this happened to you before?”